Comparison·Jun 15, 2026·10 min read

 None of these reasons are arguments against Floowed.
 They're reasons CredoLab might not be the input you reach for in a particular policy.
 Floowed will still consume your bureau data, in-house score, and document evidence and produce a defensible decision.

-CredoLab prices per score, custom, consumption-based, sales-led.
+CredoLab is unusually transparent for the scoring category: its public pricing page lists entry plans from around $299 per month (CredoLite) and $624 per month (CredoOne), scoped to annual upload volumes, with the CredoScore add-on quoted by sales.
 The line item scales with the volume of applications you're scoring.
 For lenders extending credit to thin-file segments at scale, that math works.

-Floowed publishes platform pricing.
-Core is $399/month annual or $499/month monthly, Scale $799 / $999, Enterprise custom.
-The pricing is for the decisioning platform itself: document intelligence, the Decisioning Canvas, 40+ integrations, audit trail.
+Floowed's pricing is a separate, complementary line: consumption-based on credits, sized to your operation on one short call, for the decisioning platform itself: Document Intelligence, the Decisioning Engine, 40+ integrations, audit trail.
 Any third-party score you orchestrate (CredoLab, Trusting Social, bureau) is a separate line with that vendor.
 We don't mark up scoring inputs, and we don't lock you into a specific scoring stack.

 How to evaluate